 But they have run into problems as a report published by Footprint in July last year revealed that in its first seven months, Parliament’s scheme had to send all of its compostable plastic to be incinerated, largely because of high levels of contamination

 The UK Plastics Pact

 The UK plastics pact has very clear targets for full implementation by 2025 and rightly so the focus is on reuse rather than single use with problematic or unnecessary single-use packaging eliminated through redesign, innovation or re-use models.

 And whilst initially there is a focus on making all plastic packaging compostable, longer term it promotes a reduction in the use of precious natural resources as alternative solutions such as multi-use, back to origin packaging solutions become a part of our everyday lives.

-If you’d like to find out more about how we have been helping clients understand the truth about compostable packaging, take a look at Street Food Box, our own, exciting initiative to reduce single use plastics.
+If you’d like to find out more about how I’ve been helping clients understand the truth about compostable packaging, take a look at Street Food Box, my own, exciting initiative to reduce single use plastics.

 And if you’d like to read my personal story about Street Food Box, take a look here.